LukasBombach/old-type-js/Report/Masterseminar/Libraries in Berlin.md

 ## Find and document 10 items that are relevant to your thesis.

+ 1. A Survey on Tree Edit Distance and Related Problems

+ Facebook calls this the state of the art on generating the minimum number of operations to transform one tree into another.
+May be useful to me when I alter the representation of my document data or the output as DOM / HTML.

+ 2. THE TECHNOLOGY OF WORD PROCESSING

+ A paper from 1981, which seems to be exactly the age I need to be interested in.
+It should cover some basics on implementing a word processor.

+ 3. Operational Transformation for Collaborative Word Processing

+ A paper on collaborative text editing.

+ 4.

 ## Find a paper (max 10 pages) in a journal that is relevant to your thesis topic for the Journal club.
-Either scan it from a printed version or download it from a database.
-Upload the paper to the Journal Club forum (in the next block) by 22:00 on Sunday, April 26, 2015.